 Your Honda dealer can inform you about competition and other riding events in your area.
-You'll also find that your dealer is a source of information about safety training available in your local area and the Honda Rider's Club of America (USA only).
+You'll also find that your dealer is a source of information about safety training available in your local area.

 We're sure you'll be as pleased with the service your Honda dealer continues to provide after the sale as you are with the quality and dependability of your Honda.